 A Thai Limited Company can legally purchase freehold land in Thailand.
 Foreigner(s) can hold up to 49% of the company's shares, the rest of which must be held by Thai juristic persons.
 The land would be owned by the company, but the Managing Director & majority shareholder can control the company, thus have authority over the land ownership.
 A threshold of 75% vote approval can also be inserted in the 'articles of association' to ensure control for the majority shareholder.
 This is a legal method of ownership for a company to purchase real estate, providing the correct legal measures are followed by a Thai lawyer.

 If a company is incorporated with a foreigner(s) as a Director since the formation of the company, along with a minimum of two Thai national shareholders, and transactions for the land purchase by the company shareholders can be shown by an accountant, then the company purchase is legitimate.
-The company can also be used for other trading services in future; thus keeping the company active and further secure.
-A foreigner can also choose a 30 year lease or mortgage on the land back to themselves, for added security, however there are tax implications, so be advised to check with a Reliable Thai lawyer.
+A foreigner can also choose a 30 year lease or mortgage on the land back to themselves, for added security, however there are tax implications, so be advised to check with a reliable thai lawyer.

 4.)
 Foreign Investment in Freehold Land (exemption):

 Thailand Real Estate law allows foreigners to buy and own land up to 1 rai (1600 square meters) under section 96 of the Land Code Amendment Act (1999) with an investment of 40 million Thai baht, on the condition that the land is used for residential purposes only.
 This investment must be specified in assets or government bonds deemed beneficial to the Thai economy.
 It is important to also note this ownership is not transferable by inheritance and is therefore limited to the lifetime of the foreign owner.